 How common is rabies in cats?

-Rabies in cats is somewhat rare, but it’s still important to be aware of the symptoms, just in case you ever encounter a rabid cat.
-The CDC reports that about 250 rabid cats are reported each year.
-Almost all of those reported cats are unvaccinated and contracted rabies after coming into contact with wildlife such as raccoons and skunks.
+Rabies in cats is somewhat rare, but it’s still important to be aware of the symptoms just in case you ever encounter a rabid cat.
+The CDC says that about 250 rabid cats are reported each year.
+Almost all those cats are unvaccinated and contracted rabies after contact with wildlife, such as raccoons and skunks.

 How long does it take rabies to show up in cats?